DHBW-TrainingApp/Blog/docs/UCs/challenge.md

 (n/a)

 # 4 Preconditions
-## 4.1 Mail
+## 4.1 Being able to see a list
-The user needs to have a mail account
+The user must have already created at least one challenge.

 # 5 Postconditions
-User is logged in
+(n/a)

 # 6 Extension Points
 (n/a)